Provable unlearning in topic modeling and downstream tasks: Unlearning with respect to a Downstream Task

 \section{Unlearning with respect to a Downstream Task}

 We are interested in unlearning a set of pre-training documents $S_f\subseteq S$.
 A topic classification task is usually defined on a subset of the topics in the dataset --- for example, if the pre-training corpus contained diverse news articles, one plausible downstream task is to classify the content of a given document as containing politics or sports. \Cref{def:clf_task} formalizes this: a topic classification task $\gT=(\downstreamtopics, \vw^*)$ is defined on a subset of the topics $\downstreamtopics$ and a $\numtopics$-length ground-truth labelling vector $\vw^*\in\headspace$, where $\vw^*$ only has non-zero values in positions corresponding to $\downstreamtopics$.
 We describe two possible settings under which we can show utility-preserving unlearning.
+For the sake of exposition, we will assume for now $\tau=0$ in downstream head tuning; the extension to inexact head tuning ($\tau>0$), which is a more realistic regime, will be deferred to the appendix.